 Continue Reading County May Abandon Public Easement Rights to Prevent Unauthorized Use of Road

 Petitioners argued that the University’s decisions to increase enrollment constituted changes to the previously approved project and that the University had violated CEQA each time it decided to increase enrollment in the absence of a Supplemental or Subsequent EIR.
 They also claimed they did not know about the University’s decisions to increase enrollment until 2017 and argued that their complaint was therefore timely.
-The University sought dismissal of the lawsuit on the ground that the claims did not state a legal violation of CEQA, even if the allegations were true.
+The University sought dismissal of the lawsuit on the ground that the claims did not show a legal violation of CEQA, even if the allegations were true.